 tactics were identified by the team to this end.
-Key Performance Indicators (KPIs) are associated with many of these tactics and accomplishment of tactics and tracking of KPIs have been and will continue to be used to report progress on this plan at least annually to the Utilities Team, Town Council, the Community and our other internal and external stakeholders.
+Key Performance Indicators (KPIs) are associated with many of these tactics and accomplishment of tactics and tracking of KPIs have been and will continue to be used to report progress on this plan at least annually to the Castle Rock Water team, Council, the community and our other internal and external stakeholders.

-A final draft document incorporating input from staff, Utilities Commission and Town Council was then prepared.
+A final draft document incorporating input from staff, commission and Council was then prepared.
 This document was once again reviewed with staff through a series of team meetings.
-After considering final comments, a final document was prepared and taken back to the Utilities Commission in January 2014 and Town Council in March 2014 for approval and adoption.
-The end result - this is our Strategic Plan.
-Again, this Plan has been updated each year since adoption.
+After considering final comments, a final document was prepared and taken back to the Castle Rock Water Commission in January 2014 and Council in March 2014 for approval and adoption.
+The end result - this Strategic Plan.
+This Plan has been updated each year since adoption.

-This plan looks out over a five year period consistent with our other more detailed planning process horizons and accounts for the various Utilities Department master planning efforts.
-We are entering the third year of the Plan.
-One of the primary functions of this strategic plan is to tie together enterprise based master plans and documents, the Community Vision documents, and the Town strategic and financial plans to allow clear focus on the overall priorities of the Utilities Department given the goals and objectives within each enterprise and the other critical strategic concerns of the utility.
+This plan looks out over a five year period consistent with our other more detailed planning process horizons and accounts for the various Castle Rock Water master planning efforts.
+We are entering the fifth year of the Plan.
+One of the primary functions of this strategic plan is to tie together enterprise based master plans and documents, the community vision documents, and the Town strategic and financial plans to allow clear focus on the overall priorities of Castle Rock Water given the goals and objectives within each enterprise and the other critical strategic concerns of the utility.
 This Strategic Plan is a living document and has been and will continue to be updated as master plans are updated, the Community Vision 2030 document is rolled out, and the Town's overall strategic and financial plans are updated.